axelomega/omegamacs/CONTRIBUTING.md

 Fix issues in existing configurations or improve error handling.
 I also appreciate bug reports from users - please file [Issues](https://github.com/axelomega/omegamacs/issues) if you encounter problems, even if you can't fix them yourself.

 ### 3. Feature Enhancements
-Improve existing features while maintaining the core philosophy.
-Check the [Issues](https://github.com/axelomega/omegamacs/issues) section for requested features and enhancement ideas.
+Improve existing features while maintaining the core philosophy I've established.
+Check the [Issues](https://github.com/axelomega/omegamacs/issues) section for features I've requested and enhancement ideas.

 ### 4. Documentation
-Improve README, create usage examples, or start a wiki page if the readme is getting too long.
+Improve the README, create usage examples, or start a wiki page if the README is getting too long.

 ### 5. Performance Improvements
 Optimize startup time or runtime performance.

 ## Adding Language Support

-This is the most common and welcome type of contribution.
+This is the most common and welcome type of contribution I'm looking for.
 Here's how:

 ### Structure
 Create a new file: `languages/{language}.el`